 2. Only submit once, either individually or as part of a session, including as a chair or commentator.
 Please ensure that your fellow participants are also only submitting on one proposal.
 If you appear on more than one submission you will be asked to drop one, rendering the submission incomplete.

 4. Submit as part of a complete session.
 Though the Program Committee will consider single paper submissions and make every attempt to match the single paper with other papers, chance of acceptance is greater if the paper is part of a cohesive session.
-We know it can be difficult to reach out to people you may not know so we encourage you to call for collaborators on OAH Crossroads or twitter using the handle @The_OAH.
+We know it can be difficult to reach out to people you may not know so we encourage you to call for collaborators on the OAH Connected Community or twitter using the handle @The_OAH.